ndwarshuis/stratomod/README.md

    dependent variable used in model training downstream.

-2. Intersect comparison output labels with genomic features to produce the featurs (independent variables) used in model training.
+2. Intersect comparison output labels with genomic features to produce the features (independent variables) used in model training.

 3. Train the EBM model with random holdout for testing

-4. If desired, test the model on other query vcfs (which may or may not also be labelled with a benchmark comparison).
+4. If desired, test the model on other query vcfs (which may or may not also be labeled with a benchmark comparison).

 5. Inspect the output features (plots showing the profile of each feature and its effect on the label).